How Much Does It Cost to Build a Website for a Small Business? Cost Breakdown by Type of Website, Team, and Location

 Business tasks determine the required complexity of the site.
 While site complexity can be implemented using different types of a team.

-Cost Depending on the Type of a Team
+Cost of a Website For a Small Business Depending on the Type of a Team

 We will consider 4 types of a team for website development.
 As a basis for calculating, we’ll consider a website project of average complexity.